The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

-To obtain the answer to $\BRoot_{\leq 2k+1}$, we just use the answer from $\C_{3^k}$ to indicate the answer of which component of the tuple provided by $\aouc$ to use as the final output. \end{proof} \end{proposition}
+To obtain the answer to $\BRoot_{\leq 2k+1}$, we just use the answer from $\C_{3^k}$ to indicate the answer of which component of the tuple provided by $\textrm{AoUC}_{[a,b]^{3^k}}$ to use as the final output. \end{proof} \end{proposition}

 The following is also a direct consequence of \cite[Theorem 12]{pauly-kihara5-arxiv}, but its proof is much more elementary; and a direct consequence of \cite[Proposition 17.4]{hoelzl}, but again with a simpler proof: \begin{proposition} $\aouc \times \C_2 \nleqW \BRoot$ \begin{proof} Assume that the reduction would hold.
-Fix some standard name $q$ for $\uint \in \mathcal{A}(\uint)$.
+Let $q$ be a name for an input to $\aouc$ which never removes any solutions (and never commits to not removing any solution).
 Assume further that there is some name $r$ for an input to $\C_2$ such that $(q,r)$ gets mapped to a non-zero polynomial $p$ by the inner reduction witness.
 Since $p$ is ensured to be non-zero already by a finite prefix of its names, and since the inner reduction witness is continuous, it holds that there is an $M \in \mathbb{N}$ such that any $(q',r)$ with $d(q,q') < 2^{-M}$ gets mapped to a non-zero polynomial.
-Restricting $\aouc$ to names from $\{q' \mid d(q,q') < 2^{-M}\}$ does not change its Weihrauch degree (as $q$ essentially provides no information at all).
+Restricting $\aouc$ to names from $\{q' \mid d(q,q') < 2^{-M}\}$ does not change its Weihrauch degree (as $q$ provides no information at all).
 By \cite[Corollary 4.3]{paulyleroux}, if we exclude the $0$ polynomial from the domain of $\BRoot$, then $\C_2^*$ suffices to find a root.
 We can thus conclude $\aouc \leqW \C^*_2$, but this contradicts \cite[Theorem 22]{paulyincomputabilitynashequilibria}.

 Thus, it would need to hold that each pair $(q,r)$ gets mapped to the $0$ polynomial.
-But since answering constant $0$ is a computable solution to $\BRoot(0)$, this in turn would imply that $\C_2$ is computable, which is absurd.
+But since answering constant $0$ is a computable solution to $\BRoot(0)$, this, in turn, would imply that $\C_2$ is computable, which is absurd.
 We have thus arrived at the desired contradiction. \end{proof} \end{proposition}

-While our preceding proposition shows the limitations of $\BRoot$ for solving multiple non-computable tasks in parallel, the following result from the literature reveals that it the slightly more complex nature of $\aouc$ is central.
+While our preceding proposition shows the limitations of $\BRoot$ for solving multiple non-computable tasks in parallel, the following result from the literature reveals that the slightly more complex nature of $\aouc$ is central.
 Note that $\C_n \times \C_m \leqW \C_{n\cdot m}$, hence $\C_k$ has an inherently parallel nature for $k \geq 4$.

 \begin{proposition}[{\cite[Proposition 4.6]{paulyleroux}}] $\C_k \leqW \BRoot_{2k}$ \end{proposition}